zusizusi/autoware.universe/control/autoware_vehicle_cmd_gate/README.md

 Output commands' topics: `turn_indicators_cmd`, `hazard_light` and `gear_cmd` are selected based on `gate_mode`.
 However, to ensure the continuity of commands, these commands will not change until the topics of new input commands arrive, even if a mode change occurs.

+## Caution

+- This node depends on the Operation Mode Transition Manager for Engage state transitions at the design level.
+- Tests are essential and must be retained.